 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UNO, approximately 50% of students took out student loans averaging $5,243 a year.
-That adds up to $20,972 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UNO, approximately 44% of students took out student loans averaging $5,077 a year.
+That adds up to $20,308 over four years for those students.

-The student loan default rate at UNO is 7.5%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UNO is 11.1%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do UNO Graduates Make?students who graduate from UNO with a bachelor's degree go on to jobs where they make an average salary of $37,800 in their early years.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do UNO Graduates Make?students who graduate with a bachelor's degree from UNO make about $37,800 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of University of New Orleans